hjwalt/runway/README.md

 4. Interface segregation: avoid depending on things not used
 5. Dependency inversion: depend on policies (interfaces) rather than details (implementation)

-These principles are NOT object oriented construct, its just easier to achieve with object oriented language in comparison to languages prior.
+These principles are not object oriented construct, its just easier to achieve with object oriented language in comparison to some other languages.
-In this case I am talking about ancient versions of C / C++.
-Modern C and C++ can achieve SOLID.

-Meaning, these can be achieved with idiomatic golang, without ugly complex implementations.
+The principles can be achieved with idiomatic golang.

 ## Reasoning

+### Environment

+Environment utility function facades `os.Getenv` with additional logic to perform simple type conversion.

 ### Logger